Addiction Treatment

 Alcoholism, the common term for problem drinking or alcohol addiction, is a complex disease that has psychological, biological, and social components.
 According to the American Psychiatric Association (APA) Diagnostic and Statistical Manual of Mental Disorders (DSM-5), alcoholism—known clinically as alcohol use disorder—is a mental disorder.[1]

 Because alcohol is a common and acceptable part of social occasions in the US and across the world, the line between acceptable and problematic drinking is often blurred.
-To make things more confusing, different categories of problematic drinking aren’t necessarily alcohol use disorders.
+To make things more confusing, there are different categories of problematic drinking that aren’t necessarily alcohol use disorder.

 Causes and Risk Factors for Alcohol Addiction